cloudbook-project/cloudbook_docker/README.md

 # cloudbook_docker
-agent and FS and VPN and project embedded into one docker container
+Docker Server an Client to test different cloudbook projects.

-install and config instructions:
+Server and Client are connected via VPN and NFS is mounted between computers.

-bla bla bla fran escribe aqui
+Install and config instructions are detailed in each example project folder